Crafter-Plugins/crafter-plugins-repository/crafter-plugin-kubernetes/README.md

 This is a __DeploymentStack__ plugin.
 It creates the following Kubernetes resources:

-- One deployment for each service in the blueprint
+- A deployment for each service in the blueprint
 - A Kubernetes namespace for the blueprint, name of namespace is same as the blueprint blueprint name.
-- A Kubernetes service
+- A Kubernetes service for each service in the blueprint
 - A Kubernetes Network Policy that allows egress and ingress between all pods in the same namespace (namespace name is same as the blueprint name)